Loneliness is a huge social problem! With 3.8million older people living alone, more than 700,000 people over 65 have reported loneliness

 Nearly 200,000 older people in the UK don’t get help to get out of their home

-9% of older people say they feel cut off from society
+9% of older people say they feel excluded from society

-About 3.8 million older people live alone with 70% are women over age 65
+Of about 3.8 million older people living alone, 70% are women over 65

 51% of people aged 75 and over live alone